PiaoX/cse15l-lab-reports/lab3_report.md

 * Create a .ssh/config file
 ![iamge](https://user-images.githubusercontent.com/97651152/153692260-6654294e-5d46-4a6f-9009-560b74ddf03c.png)

-* Inside the file, we can edit it like
+* Inside the file, we can edit it like:

    Host nameofHost